 Interns will initially receive training in conducting the assessments, including training videos and shadowing supervisors, and will subsequently conduct assessments independently.
 Interns will participate in individual supervision and group lab meetings.
-Additional opportunities are available based on interest, including broader Youth and Family Research Program lab-wide meetings and didactics, a biweekly journal club, more intensive participation in either of the research studies (e.g., assisting with intervention development and facilitating qualitative focus groups/interviews in Dr. Kennedy's study), and collaboration on conference presentations and manuscripts.
+A focus of this rotation is the accurate diagnostic assessment of ADHD across the lifespan, with particular attention to the nuances of differential diagnosis and establishing a clear timeline of symptoms for adult participants.
+Additional opportunities are available based on interest, including broader Youth and Family Research Program lab-wide meetings and didactics, a biweekly journal club, more intensive participation in any of the research studies (e.g., assisting with intervention development, facilitating qualitative focus groups/interviews), and collaboration on conference presentations and manuscripts.
 Currently, this is a hybrid (in-person and remote) rotation, and a specific schedule can be developed with the intern and supervisors.